The beliefs SDK has four scoping controls that determine how memory is isolated and shared:

 Agent Identity

 agent answers "who said this?"
-It affects attribution and trust-weighted fusion.
+It affects attribution and how contributions are weighted when sources disagree.
 It does not by itself decide whether memory is shared.

 1const researcher = new Beliefs({